- Marry your friend's sibling, so that your friend becomes your sibling-in-law.

-- In Code Geass, Lelouch considers this a favourable outcome with his best friend/rival Suzaku and sister Nunally.
-They might have hooked up in the end, but Lelouch isn't around to be an inlaw.
+- In Code Geass, Lelouch Lamperouge considers this a favorable outcome with his best friend/rival Suzaku Kururugi and little sister Nunnally.
+They might have hooked up in the end, since Suzaku (as Zero) is seen working closely with Empress Nunnally, but Lelouch (aka the original Zero) isn't around to be an in-law.

-- In Notting Hill, William Thacker's sister Bunny clearly believes in this trope when she first meets his date, famous actress Anna Scott:
+- In Notting Hill, William Thacker's sister, Honey, clearly believes in this trope when she first meets his date, famous actress Anna Scott:

 Honey: Oh God this is one of those key moments in life, when it's possible you can be really, genuinely cool — and I'm going to fail a hundred percent.
 I absolutely and totally and utterly adore you and I think you're the most beautiful woman in the world and more importantly I genuinely believe and have believed for some time now that we can be best friends.
 What do you think?

 Anna: Ahm...
 I think that sounds, you know, lucky me.
 Happy birthday.